-Getting a good night's sleep is one of those things we all dream of, but for most of us, it doesn't happen nearly as often as we'd like.
+Getting a good night's sleep is one of those things we all dream of.
+Unfortunately, it doesn't always happen as often as we'd like.

-Luckily, there are solutions to these problems.
-Sleep expert Dr. Michael Breus stopped by the show with recommendations to combat common sleep issuers.
+Fortunately, there are solutions to help with these problems and sleep expert Dr. Michael Breus stopped by the show to show us how to combat common sleep issues.

 Breus recommended trying this tea with raw honey before going to bed.